-The offering Common stock offered by Forum Energy Technologies, Inc. shares (shares if the underwriters' option is exercised in full) Common stock offered by the selling stockholders shares (shares if the underwriters' option is exercised in full) Total common stock offered shares (shares if the underwriters' option is exercised in full) Common stock to be outstanding after the offering shares (shares if the underwriters' option is exercised in full) Common stock owned by the selling stockholders after the offering shares (shares if the underwriters' option allotment is exercised in full) Over-allotment option • the underwriters an option for a period of 30 days to purchase up to additional shares ock and the selling stockholders have granted the underwriters an option for a period of 30 up to additional shares of our common stock.
+The offering Common stock offered by Forum Energy Technologies, Inc. shares (shares if the underwriters' option is exercised in full) Common stock offered by the selling stockholders shares (shares if the underwriters' option is exercised in full) Total common stock offered shares (shares if the underwriters' option is exercised in full) Common stock to be outstanding after the offering shares (shares if the underwriters' option is exercised in full) Common stock owned by the selling stockholders after the offering shares (shares if the underwriters' option allotment is exercised in full) Over-allotment option the underwriters an option for a period of 30 days to purchase up to additional shares ock and the selling stockholders have granted the underwriters an option for a period of 30 up to additional shares of our common stock.
 Use of proceeds assuming an initial cover page of this commissions.
-Ear proceeds by appr proceeds from an outstanding borro et proceeds of approximately \$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\\$\ Dividend policy facility prohibits u ate paying any cash dividends on our common stock.
-In addition, our senior secured credit s from paying any cash dividends prior to January 1, 2012, and also contains restrictions on lends after that date.
+Ear proceeds by approproceeds from an outstanding borro et proceeds of approximately \$\frac{1}{2}\$ million from the sale of the common stock by us, all public offering price of \$\frac{1}{2}\$ per share (the midpoint of the price range set forth on the sprospectus) and after deducting estimated expenses and underwriting discounts and ch \$1.00 increase (decrease) in the public offering price would increase (decrease) our net eximately \$\frac{1}{2}\$ million.
+We intend to use all of the net proceeds from this offering and any by exercise of the underwriters' option to purchase additional common stock from us to repay awings under the revolving portion of our senior secured credit facility.
+We will not receive any from the sale of shares of our common stock by the selling stockholders.
+See "Use of Dividend policy ate paying any cash dividends on our common stock.
+In addition, our senior secured credit estrictions on making cash dividends.